mibrahim-github-cloud/Lendo_workspace/README.md

 ## Lendo_workspace

 This is about to describe the features used in this assessment.
 I have used H2-In Memory DB for data persistence.
 For Authentication layer used JWT implementation along with Spring Security.
 Below is the list of APIs Supported.
-A document(Assessment) in the Workspace showing the request and response of all the APIs and also the data persitence in the DB.
+A document(Assessment.docx) in the Workspace showing the request and response of all the APIs and also the data persitence in the DB.

 Note: Except "Create User" and "User Login" API all other APIs required JWT Authorization Token to get served.
 Else we will get "Forbidden" response error code.